UF Health Shands Hospital was ranked as one of the nation's top hospitals for orthopaedics by

 If more pressure is put on a bone than it can stand, it will split or break.
 A break of any size is called a fracture.
 If the broken bone punctures the skin, it is called an open fracture (compound fracture).

-It is hard to tell a dislocated bone from a broken bone.
+It is hard to tell a dislocated joint from a broken bone.
 However, both are emergency situations, and the basic first aid steps are the same.

 The following are common causes of broken bones:

 - Direct blow

 - Repetitive forces, such as those caused by running, can cause stress fractures of the foot, ankle, tibia, or hip

 - A visibly out-of-place or misshapen limb or joint

 - Limited mobility or inability to move a limb

 - Check the person's airway and breathing.
 If necessary, call 911 and begin rescue breathing, CPR, or bleeding control.